Department of Art and Archaeology

 Senior Independent Work

-By the end of the second week of the fall term of the senior year, students must have three advisers, including one from the Department of Art and Archaeology faculty.
-The senior independent work is a major studio project completed by the end of the spring term, which is done in consultation with the student's advisers.
+By the end of the second week of the fall term of senior year, students must have three advisers, including one from the Department of Art and Archaeology faculty.
+The senior independent work is a major studio project completed by the end of the spring term, which is done in consultation with the student’s advisers, and a writing portfolio consisting of multiple short essays amounting to approximately 20 pages (5,000 words).
+The essays reflect on the making process and discuss the relation of the work to the student's broader studies, especially in art history.
+The essays should include a bibliography.
 Students are assigned semiprivate studios on the second floor of 185 Nassau.
 Students present their work in an exhibition at the end of the year at the Lewis Center.
-The grade for the senior independent work represents an evaluation of the entire year's studio work and is the average of two grades: (1) the average of the grades given by the student's three advisers; and (2) the average of the grades given by the rest of the Program in Visual Arts faculty who view the senior exhibition.
-A separate grade is given for the student's oral defense of the thesis exhibition by his/her thesis advisers only.
+An “Advisers' Thesis Critique” is performed by the AA and VIS advisers in the presence of the exhibit.
+The grade for the senior independent work is the average of the grade given by the AA and VIS advisers during the Thesis Critique and for the written component.

 Senior Departmental Examination

-The senior departmental examination takes the form of a one-hour critical discussion of the senior thesis exhibition with the student's three advisers in the latter half of the spring term, in the presence of each student's exhibition.
+The senior departmental examination in the Practice of Arts has two parts.
+(1) A one-hour critical discussion (the “Crit”) of the senior thesis exhibition in the latter half of the spring term, in the presence of each student's exhibition.
 The discussion is open to all Program in Visual Arts faculty and Practice of Art/Certificate students.
-The grade for the oral examination is the average of the three grades given by the advisers participating in the examination.
+All Visual Arts faculty who attend the Crit will grade it, and those grades will be averaged.
+(2) Practice of Art students participate in the same comprehensive exam ("Comps") as the History of Art students (see above).
+The VIS primary adviser and the A&A adviser will be two of the three faculty present at the comprehensive exam; the three grades will be averaged for the Comps grade.
+The final grade on the transcript for the departmental examination is the average of the Crit grade and the Comps grade.

 Resources for Research

-Honors are awarded by a vote of the faculty to students having the highest, weighted grade point average based on grades achieved in departmental courses, junior independent work, senior independent work, and the senior oral examination.
+Honors are awarded by a vote of the faculty to students having the highest, weighted grade point average based on grades achieved in departmental courses, junior independent work, senior independent work, the senior oral examination, and participation colloquia.
+Honors are only awarded to students who are members of the graduating class.

 Preparation for Graduate Study

-Students who are contemplating graduate work in the history of art and archaeology are reminded that most graduate programs require a reading knowledge of two or more foreign languages.
+Students who are contemplating graduate work in the history of art and archaeology are reminded that most graduate programs require a reading knowledge of two or more languages.
 In some fields German is particularly important.
+Consult regularly with your field advisers and the director of undergraduate study if you intend to pursue a graduate application.

 Certificate in Archaeology